Bateyjosue/e-commerce-platform-backend/README.md

     ```

 3.  **Create Environment Variables File**
     Create a `.env` file in the root of your project.
 This file will store all the necessary secrets and configuration variables.
-Copy the contents from the `.env.example` below.
     ```sh
     touch .env
     ```

 4.  **Populate the `.env` File**
     Paste the following into your `.env` file and replace the placeholder values with your actual credentials.
+It is highly recommended to use a separate database for testing.

     ```env
-    # MongoDB Connection
+    # MongoDB Connections
-    MONGO_URI=your_mongodb_connection_string
+    MONGO_URI=your_main_mongodb_connection_string
+    TEST_MONGO_URI=your_test_mongodb_connection_string

     # JWT Configuration
     JWT_SECRET=your_super_secret_jwt_key